petros-d/docs/docs/ci-cd.md

 ## Workflow Overview

-This section provides a high-level overview of how a CI/CD script can use Deployment API Keys to push DAGs to Astronomer.
+This section provides a high-level overview of how a CI/CD script can use Deployment API keys to push DAGs to Astronomer.
 Regardless of what CI/CD tool you use, your pipeline needs to complete these key steps.
 You can also use this information to manually test the API calls that complete these steps in your pipeline.

 At a high level, your CI/CD pipeline will: